ckuelker/quick-guide-en-us/Dev/VCS/Git/github-pull-request.md

 ---

-A common way participating in software projects managed with git is the so called 'pull request' on certain services like <https://github.com> (It is called 'merge request on <https://gitlab.com>).
-This technique is very popular with git, as people often have a one time commitment and no write access to the repository.
-A 'pull request' is therefore a one time __write__ exception to the repository.
-In traditional `VCS` a tar ball was send via mail for example and the repository maintainer would manually save the tar ball to the file system, extract the content and add the changes to the repository, review it, make a diff and decide if the changes would be included in the next repository commit to make a one time contribution possible.
-This was a labour intensive error prone process.
-Git and <https://github.com> use the concept of a 'pull request' and 'fork' to facilitate a half automatic method for one time write contribution.
-This section is about how to make a pull request (and fork) on
-<https://github.com> specific.
-As this is not a git feature as such, the web
-interface of <https://github.com> need to be used together with the command line.
+A common way to participate in git-managed software projects is to submit a "pull request" to certain services such as <https://github.com> (it's called a "merge request" on <https://gitlab.com>).
+This technique is very popular with git because people often have a one-time commitment and do not have write access to the repository.
+A pull request is therefore a one-time __write__ exception to the repository.
+In traditional `VCS`, for example, a tarball would be emailed, and the repository maintainer would manually save the tarball to the filesystem, extract the contents and add the changes to the repository, review it, make a diff, and decide whether to include the changes in the next commit of the repository to allow for a one-time contribution.
+This was a labor-intensive, error-prone process.
+Git and <https://github.com> use the concept of a "pull request" and a "fork" to provide a semi-automated method for a one-time write contribution.
+This section is about how to make a pull request (and fork) on <https://github.com> specifically.
+As this is not a Git feature as such, the web interface of <https://github.com> must be used in conjunction with the command line.

 1. Log into <https://github.com>
-2. Go to the web page projects repository, press the fork button
+2. Go to the website projects repository, press the fork button
 3. Clone **your** fork of the repository

 ```bash